-Future of tech companies lies in AI models trained using proprietary data: Inmobi CEO
+Future of tech companies lies in AI models trained using proprietary data: InMobi CEO

 The comment from the firm comes at a time when the Indian government is backing open source models for development of sovereign AI models and there is debate around the future of the country's IT firms.

 "The future of technology companies is that the power is not as much in software anymore as it used to be.
 The power is moving into the proprietary models that you are basically training using proprietary data.
 So even all the frontier models are all commoditised.
-The value is in the models which have proprietary data," Tewari said.
+The value is in the models which have proprietary data," InMobi CEO and founder Naveen Tewari said.

 He said India will have to create their proprietary vertical models for their own region on top of the frontier models.